rodrigovolkmer/Playwright-BDD/README.md

 Lightweight Playwright + Cucumber (BDD) TypeScript test suite for Sauce Demo (example repo).

+Please note that for this project, the username and password used by the feature test files are being presented on the login page by Sauce Demo website so there's no need for security measures where the password should not be exposed.

 ## Contents

 - src/features/… (Cucumber .feature files)